Q: I see lot of champion bodybuilders and powerlifters doing touch-and-go deadlifts. What's that about? Is it a technique I should learn?

 The idea of a pre-stretch relates to deadlifts as well.
 When you do the first deadlift of a set, you start from a stop and lift what is essentially deadweight.
 From then on, though, each rep includes an eccentric phase, at the end of which you can spring-load your muscles to produce the force you need to get the weight up off the floor again.
 For the technically-sound, advanced lifter, repeating this load-and-explode cycle can contribute to a bigger one-rep max and more dead-stop reps.

 Some lifters lose tightness as they relax and reset at the beginning of each dead-stop deadlift.
 There is no time for relaxation in a touch-and-go deadlift because the technique forces you to stay tight throughout the entire three-phase movement.
 Any loss of tightness represents a loss of tension that could otherwise contribute to moving the weight.

 When Ed Coan, another world champion powerlifter, was prepping to set world records, he used a successive dead-stop-style deadlift, stopping each rep in the starting position, releasing the downward momentum of the weight—but maintaining grip tension throughout.
 Deadlifting icon Steve Johnson does a brief reset between each dead-stop rep he pulls in training.
 Benedict Magnusson, owner of the biggest deadlift of all time, does touch-and-go reps.
 They each used a different technique to train for the powerlift competition one-rep format.

-Many advanced lifters use variations on the touch-and-go to derive these four benefits.
-Keep in mind that the training effect you're after should be the driving force behind what type of deadlifts you use.
+Many advanced lifters use variations on the touch-and-go to derive these four benefits, while beginners must ensure they learn proper deadlift form for technique before going for power.
+Keep in mind that the training effect you're after should be the driving force behind what type of deadlifts you use .